The Garden of Words: Music

 In Shinkai's previous films, the music was produced by Tenmon; however, The Garden of Words features music by Daisuke Kashiwa.
 Kashiwa had been a fan of Shinkai's 5 Centimeters Per Second and had sent him several of his albums.
-Shinkai listened to these albums while writing the screenplay and then elected to base the film's music off of the songs from Kashiwa's album 88.
+Shinkai listened to these albums while writing the screenplay and then elected to base the film's music on the songs from Kashiwa's album 88.
 In an interview, Shinkai said that the music was primarily responsible for making the movie seem "unlike other anime".

 The theme song, "Rain", was written and composed by Senri Oe, and was originally a popular Japanese song in 1988.
 Shinkai enjoyed listening to Oe's song regularly while attending university, and since one of the film's themes was rain, it was the first song that came to mind while he worked on the production.
 He particularly liked the song because its lyrics reflected daily life, much like the film.
 The song was remade for the film in 2013, and sung by Motohiro Hata.
 Shinkai met Hata on several occasions and noted a similarity between Hata's passion as an artisan and that of the character Takao.
 Shinkai also felt that Hata's voice was perfect because to him it carried an "underlying loneliness" and "sounded a little like an anxious young man".

-Soundtracks
+Soundtrack

+The soundtrack for the film was composed by Daisuke Kashiwa.
+It was first released on May 31, 2013, by CoMix Wave Films and later released on June 21, 2013, by Toho Animation Records.